A Malaysian Guide to Budget Travel in Japan [Updated 2025]

 But Wait!

-But, if you’re looking to head home to the sweet smell of nasi lemak and teh tarik, you can easily get cheap flights from Osaka to Kuala Lumpur for less than RM600 on AirAsia X. That’s half the price you’d have to pay to fly from Tokyo!
+But if you’re looking to head home to the sweet smell of nasi lemak and teh tarik, you can easily get cheap flights from Japan to Kuala Lumpur for less than RM1000 on some budget airlines.

 The Land of the Rising Sun Awaits

-Also read: A Malaysian Globetrotter’s Guide To The Philippines: 20 Experiences To Scratch Off Your Bucket List or The Malaysian Guide to Budget Travel in South Korea
+Also read: The Malaysian Guide to Budget Travel in South Korea

 Published on